pingswept/me30-website/content/notes/amplification.md

 \end{aligned}
 {{< /katex >}}

+So that's how the circuit will give us a voltage proportional to strain, but we still have a problem, which is that the voltage generated is very, very small.

 Strain usually occurs in quantities of millistrain or microstrain, something like 0.0005ε, which is 0.5 millistrain(mε) or 500 microstrain (µε).
 Let's take a piece of metal that experiences a strain of 500µε, or 0.0005ε.
 With a gauge factor of 2, the change in resistance will be only twice that: 0.001, or 0.1%!

-If the baseline resistance of the gauge is 1000 Ω, its resistance change at 500µε would be only 1 Ω. The bridge voltage produced by that resistance change would be 0.012 V, not easily to detect accurately by our microcontrollers.
+If the baseline resistance of the gauge is 1000 Ω, its resistance change at 500µε would be only 1 Ω. The bridge voltage produced by that resistance change would be 0.012 V, not easily detected  by our microcontrollers.
 We need a device that can take a very small bridge voltage and amplify it into a voltage we can measure accurately.

 ### **Differential amplifier: Using an op amp with negative feedback to amplify a voltage difference**

-To make the signal bigger, we'll use an amplifier.
+To make the signal bigger, we'll build a differential amplifier.
 You can buy a strain gauge amplifier like the HX711, but we're going to build one from scratch using a chip called an operational amplifier, or op-amp.

 ![op amp circuit](/img/difference_op_amp.JPG)